List of foreign electoral interventions: United Kingdom

+2014 Scottish independence referendum (by Russia)

+A section of the Intelligence and Security Committee Russia report stated that there was 'credible open source commentary' that Russia conducted operations to influence the 2014 Scottish independence referendum in favour of the 'Yes' side.

+Ben Nimmo, a security expert for the Atlantic Council, alleged that Russian web brigades attempted to discredit the result by spreading false claims that the referendum was rigged to secure a 'No' victory.
+The Russian contingent of the international observers invited to oversee the referendum would also claim that the conduct of the count did not meet international standards.

 2016 Brexit referendum (by Russia, United States and Saudi Arabia)

 There is ongoing investigation by the UK Electoral Commission, the UK Parliament's Culture Select Committee, and the US Senate, on alleged Russian interference in the United Kingdom European Union membership referendum of 23 June 2016.

 In May 2017, it was reported by the Irish Times that £425,622 had potentially been donated by sources in Saudi Arabia to the "vote leave" supporting Democratic Unionist Party for spending during the referendum.

 Some British politicians accused U.S. President Barack Obama of interfering in the Brexit vote by publicly stating his support for continued United Kingdom membership of the European Union.

 2019 Conservative Party leadership election (by Saudi Arabia)

-Jeremy Hunt's donors include Ken Costa, investment banker with close ties to Saudi Arabia's Crown Prince Mohammad bin Salman.
+Jeremy Hunt's donors included Ken Costa, investment banker with close ties to Saudi Arabia's Crown Prince Mohammad bin Salman.

 2019 election (by India)

 During the 2019 United Kingdom general election, The Times of India reported that supporters of Narendra Modi's ruling Bharatiya Janata Party (BJP) were actively campaigning for the Tories in 48 marginal seats, and the Today programme reported that it had seen WhatsApp messages sent to Hindus across the country urging them to vote Conservative.

 Some British Indians spoke out against what they saw as the BJP's meddling in the UK election.